Skip to content

 Adapter for dataclasses.

-Converts a dataclass into an iterator yielding field information as (field_name, field_type, metadata) tuples.
+Converts a dataclass into an iterator yielding field information as (field_name, field_type, constraints, metadata) tuples.

 Parameters: